 About The Artist

-Woody Wooddell led a group of entertainers called the Ridin' Rangers.
-He was born in Greenbank, West Virginia, a town about 52 miles south of Elkin, near the foot of Cheat Mountain.
+He was born Burless Franklin Wooddell to Howard and Ola Wooddell in Green Bank, West Virginia, a town about 52 miles south of Elkin, near the foot of Cheat Mountain.
+Woody Wooddell would eventually lead a group of entertainers called the Ridin' Rangers.
 He first learned to play the guitar when he was just seven years old.
 His parents were apparently musically inclined as well.
 His dad was a banjo picker and could "take off" on the old time tunes he noted in his old song folio.

 Prior to World War II, Woody traveled around the country with various country and western bands.
 He was based in places such as Key West and Miami, Florida as well as in New York and the midwest.